 Location: 811 Constitution Ave., Bedford, IN

-Driving time from Louisville: 1 hour, 15 minutes.
+Drive time from Louisville: 1 hour, 15 minutes

 Located in the Hoosier National Forest in southern Indiana, Hemlock Cliffs can only be accessed by hiking a little more than a mile into the interior of the forest.
 Once there, hikers will experience seasonal waterfalls, rugged hiking, rock shelters and a lush canopy.
 This area of the park is in Crawford County and has more than 200,000 acres of outdoor beauty.